Ensemble Learning Based Classification Algorithm Recommendation: Experimental Study

 \subsubsection{Recommendation method validation}

-After the multi-labeled meta-data $D_{M}$ with 1090 instances is acquired.
-The $5\times 10$-fold cross-validation procedure is applied on $D_{M}$ to empirically evaluate the proposed algorithm recommendation method as follows. \begin{enumerate} \item $D_{M}$ is randomly divided into 10 sub data sets in the same size $\{D_{M_i}: 1\leq i\leq 10\}$, $D_M = \bigcup_{i=1}^{10} D_{M_i}$ and $D_{M_i}\cap D_{M_j} = \phi$ ($1\leq i\neq j\leq 10$). \item Each sub data set $D_{M_{i}}$ is viewed as the test data $D_{te}$, and the union of rest sub data sets $\bigcup_{j=1\wedge j\neq i}^{10} D_{M_j}$ are randomly divided into two equal-size parts: training data $D_{tr}$ and valid data $D_{va}$. \item Construct the base recommendation models on the training data $D_{tr}$, and filter the base models by their predictions on the valid data $D_{va}$ according to Algorithm \ref{algo:modelFilter} in Section \ref{subsec:ensembleModel}. \item Combine the filtered based recommendation models to form the ensemble recommendation model, and evaluate the ensemble model in terms of \emph{Ranking Loss} and $\emph{Precision}$ on the test data $D_{te}$. \item Repeat the above four steps five times, for each time, the order of the 1090 instances in $D_{M}$ is rearranged randomly. \end{enumerate}
+After the multi-label meta-data $D_{M}$ with 1090 instances is acquired, $5\times 10$-fold cross-validation is applied to $D_{M}$ to empirically evaluate the proposed algorithm recommendation method as follows.

+It is important to note that the meta-level evaluation uses held-out classification problems.
+During each outer split, the recommendation model is trained only on the meta-instances in the training fold, the base-model filtering step uses only the validation fold, and the final recommendation performance is evaluated only on the test fold.
+The meta-targets of the test-fold problems are used only for evaluation and are not used to train or select the recommendation model. \begin{enumerate} \item $D_{M}$ is randomly divided into 10 sub data sets in the same size $\{D_{M_i}: 1\leq i\leq 10\}$, $D_M = \bigcup_{i=1}^{10} D_{M_i}$ and $D_{M_i}\cap D_{M_j} = \phi$ ($1\leq i\neq j\leq 10$). \item Each sub data set $D_{M_{i}}$ is viewed as the test data $D_{te}$, and the union of rest sub data sets $\bigcup_{j=1\wedge j\neq i}^{10} D_{M_j}$ are randomly divided into two equal-size parts: training data $D_{tr}$ and valid data $D_{va}$. \item Construct the base recommendation models on the training data $D_{tr}$, and filter the base models by their predictions on the valid data $D_{va}$ according to Algorithm \ref{algo:modelFilter} in Section \ref{subsec:ensembleModel}. \item Combine the filtered base recommendation models to form the ensemble recommendation model, and evaluate the ensemble model in terms of \emph{Ranking Loss} and $\emph{Precision}$ on the test data $D_{te}$. \item Repeat the above four steps five times, for each time, the order of the 1090 instances in $D_{M}$ is rearranged randomly. \end{enumerate}